FREQUENTLY ASKED QUESTIONS

 - How much time is anticipated to take the online training and testing?

 The pace with which you work through the online training is self determined.
 You may take as much time as you need for each course.
 Each of the in-person programs is offered in 8 to10, 90-minute courses, with intervening time for taking quizzes and asking questions of the faculty.
 Many participants also review notes during the evenings.
 Depending on your familiarity with the content and how much time you spend reviewing reference sites on the Web, you could spend between 15 and 20 hours of time online.
 Each examination is 1.5 to 2 hours in addition.
-Because the content of the program is dynamic, online registrants must complete the program and examination in a maximum of one year's time.
+Because the content of the program is dynamic, online registrants must complete the program and examination in a maximum of six months time.
 Ninety days is recommended.

 - Will onsite registrations be accepted for all of the in-person courses?
 If not what are the cut off dates?